 Another class of medicine that helps with treatment is angiotensin receptor blockers (ARBs).
 These are also used to deal with high blood pressure by relaxing the patient’s blood vessels.
 They do this by blocking the action of angiotensin II.
 ARBs can sometimes have fewer side effects in patients than ACE inhibitors.
 Both classes of medicines help to delay the progression to End Stage Renal Disease (ESRD) in patients who have Alport syndrome.

-Monitoring protein levels
+VIDEO Monitoring protein levels

 Doctors can start monitoring possible proteinuria symptoms (abnormal levels of protein in the urine) in children as young as one year of age, who are at risk from the syndrome.
 They can carry out tests as regularly as once a year in infants who might be prone to reaching ESRD before they reach the age of 30.